Frequently Asked Questions

 How people typically approach care

-Most people don’t plan everything upfront.
-They usually begin with a small block of sessions to see how their body responds.
-From there, they reassess based on real experience with the colon hydrotherapist—not assumptions—and decide what feels appropriate next.
-From that point, people tend to move in one of two directions: • Some come in occasionally for support when something feels off.
-This is responsive, flexible, and completely valid. • Others choose a more deliberate process.
-They understand that long-standing digestive patterns change over time, not all at once, and they work more consistently through the phases, reassessing as their body progresses.
-In both cases, care unfolds in stages.
+Most people do not plan everything upfront.
+Many clients begin with a small block of sessions to observe how they feel and how their body experiences colon hydrotherapy in real time.
+From there, they reassess based on direct experience working with their colon hydrotherapist — not assumptions — and decide what feels appropriate for them next.
+From that point, people typically move in one of two directions: • Some come in occasionally for support when something feels off.
+This approach is responsive, flexible, and completely valid. • Others choose a more deliberate progression.
+Many clients recognize that long-standing digestive patterns often shift gradually over time rather than all at once, and they choose to move more consistently through the phases, reassessing as they go.
+In both cases, care typically unfolds in stages.
 There is no obligation, no preset endpoint, and no pressure to continue.
-Each step is chosen intentionally, as the body responds.
+Each step is chosen intentionally based on individual comfort, personal experience, and preference over time.

 Is Colon Hydrotherapy painful?